-You can run commands in the background on your local machine using nohup or by appending & to your command.
-Both methods won't work if you run remote commands via SSH because the command will block the session and only exit once the remote command finishes executing.
+You can run commands in the background on your local machine by using nohup or appending & to your command.
+Both methods won't work if you run remote commands via SSH and expect it to send your SSH session to the background.

-To execute remote ssh command in the background without this issue, you need to prevent SSH from blocking for input by redirecting the output to /dev/null.
+To execute SSH command remotely in the background without this issue, you need to prevent SSH from blocking for input by redirecting the output to /dev/null.
 You will then also need to send your SSH client session to the background.